nosan/embedded-cassandra-spring-boot-starter/README.md

 #### Properties

-    com.github.nosan.embedded.cassandra.allow-root=false#Whether to allow running Cassandra as a root or not. com.github.nosan.embedded.cassandra.artifact-directory=#Directory to extract an artifact.
+    com.github.nosan.embedded.cassandra.allow-root=true#Whether to allow running Cassandra as a root or not. com.github.nosan.embedded.cassandra.artifact-directory=#Directory to extract an artifact.
     com.github.nosan.embedded.cassandra.artifact.connect-timeout=30s#Connection timeout to be used when opening a communications link to the resource referenced by URLConnection. com.github.nosan.embedded.cassandra.artifact.directory=#The directory to save an archive.